 My suspension of disbelief was broken pretty much as soon as we got to the bit with the Enterprise hiding underwater from natives who did not have telescopes; what was wrong with leaving the thing in orbit?
 Spacecraft are not renowned for their performance as submarines and outer space is most emphatically not the same environment as a couple of hundred feet below the surface of the ocean.

 Then there's the physics.
 So long as you accept the fact that FTL travel is possible in the show's universe, the original series tended not to stray too far from accepted physics.
 Paramount started to play fast and loose with things once we got to Deep Space Nine, but that was nothing compared to Abrams's "red matter" in the last film and this time out is no different.
+Abrams appears to have only the most tenuous understanding of how reality works.
 Spock freezes an erupting volcano solid in seconds thanks, we are told, to "cold fusion".
 When the Enterprise is damaged, debris shoots out of it, but when the ship comes to a halt, so does the debris - it just hangs in space between the two warring vessels in order to make the passage from one ship to the other more dramatic.
 Er - no, JJ.
-No.
+No. See, there's this thing called "momentum"...

 Abrams tells us he has respect for the original show, but aside from plagiarising lines from it, I couldn't see any evidence to support his assertion.
 The only people who give an impression that they've done more than watch a couple of episodes of the series are Chris Pine and Karl Urban.
 Both of their performances are note perfect.
 Also, Bruce Greenwood is woefully underemployed.
 Somebody seems to have told poor Peter Weller that he was playing James Garner and the idea of a boss of Starfleet coming out with lines like "Well, shit" is just wrong on so many levels.
 Alice Eve finds herself standing in a shuttlecraft dressed only in her underwear for no good reason at all, and Simon Pegg is reduced to running about a lot and calling his commanding officer a "mad bastard".
 And yes, please note that I've been referring to the actors by name, rather than their characters.
 Aside from avoiding a particularly large (if somewhat obvious) spoiler, it's because whoever these characters are, they are not Kirk or Spock or Uhura or whoever.
 The film carries only the most tangential connection to the universe of Star Trek and that does not extend to the characters that I grew up watching and admiring.

 Sure, the film looks (and sounds) wonderful, and there are some jaw-dropping special effects shots.
 But I got the distinct sense that the plot had been cobbled together to justify those sequences, rather than having them arise naturally out of the story.
-It's lowest common denominator film making, and the fan service in it is there solely as a cynical exercise to justify spending a ludicrous amount of money on a badly-written, poorly-thought-out science fiction film that with any other setting (with the possible exception of Star Wars) would never get made.
+It's lowest common denominator film making, and the fan service in it is there solely as a cynical exercise to justify spending a ludicrous amount of money on a badly-written, poorly-thought-out fantasy film; it's so hand-wavy there's no way it deserves to be described as science fiction of any but the most incompetent kind.
+A script as inept as this one with any other setting (with the possible exception of Star Wars) would never get made.
 I'm ashamed that it should attach itself to the Star Trek name.

 I'm just about to sit down and watch the season finale of Doctor Who, but before I do I'll say a few words about last week's episode A Nightmare in Silver which was written by one of my favourite authors, Neil Gaiman.